William Hone: Legacy

 There are many books available on Hone's life and career.
 In the years before his death, he and his eldest daughter, Sarah Burn, worked together to compile his personal papers and information in order to put together a biography.
 Sarah transcribed while William spoke.
 They were not successful in achieving a published work; however, the compilation of documents was given to writer Frederick Hackworth by Hone's younger daughter Ellen Soul.
 Hackworth then published the book William Hone.
 His life and times in 1912.

-In an 1872 letter to the editor of the Australasian newspaper, Hone's eldest daughter Sarah Burn, now living in Melbourne, Australia, said of her father: My father was gifted with a high sense of justice and truth, a brave energy, and force of character that knew no fear, and the greater the obstructions to his object, the more determined his perseverance.
+In an 1872 letter to the editor of the Australasian newspaper, Sarah, now living in Melbourne, Australia, said of her father: My father was gifted with a high sense of justice and truth, a brave energy, and force of character that knew no fear, and the greater the obstructions to his object, the more determined his perseverance.
 His exertions were frequently devoted to the relief of private wrong, as well as of public oppression.
 To his untiring persistence may be ascribed the release of the cruelly incarcerated lunatic W. Norris, who had been for years chained to an iron frame in a cell in Bethlem, followed by a general reform of treatment and the eventual dismissal of the governor, W. Haslam about 1813.

 In his prolonged efforts to save the life of the unfortunate Eliza Fenning he was not so successful.
 She had been tried for poisoning the family of Mr Turner, a law stationer in Chancery Lane.
 While waiting sentence my father conversed with her in Newgate, and became so convinced of her innocence that he spared no exertions day or night on her behalf, collected a mass of evidence (which he afterwards printed—a volume of about 200 pages) in her favour, had a petition presented to the Secretary of State praying for reprieve but the judge who tried her, Sir Vicary Gibbs, recorder of London, a notoriously hard man, and an intimate friend of the Turners, had charged the jury vindictively against her, and he pursued the unhappy girl to the scaffold.
 Years after, Mrs Turner, when dying confessed herself to have been the murderess.